yuhanj/yuhanj.github.io/projects/project_4.md

 Based on the feedback from our testing users, I added several buttons and pop-up alerts with links to help users keep track of a designed pathway.
 For example, I modified the add spot function to be three-steps.
 The user could fill in some necessary information about the spot and quit; otherwise, they could also go ahead and fill in more details.

 <img class="ui image" src="{{ site.baseurl }}/images/btl-addspot.png">

+<h2>What I have learned</h2>

+It was my first time to take part in a software engineering group project.
+In this project, I learned significantly more than other class assignments.
+Practice is the best of all instructors.
+The templates were helpful for the fundamental structure.
+However, when I was trying to add innovative features, I had to learn all the modules, read their documentation, and test my code again and again until I understand how they worked.

+Besides, I have also learned a lot about teamwork.
+All of my teammates had their specialties and preference.
+Besides the data structure, they designed a decent art style and created some pages.
+We discussed a lot about ideas and features to avoid redundant work.
+Communication was the key we worked together to present this project.